JuliaPhysics/Measurements.jl/docs/src/appendix.md

 result(val, der, a)
 ```

-for functions of two or more arguments, in which `der` and `a` are the
+for functions of two or more arguments.
-collections (tuples, arrays, etc...) of the same length.
 The arguments are:

 - `val`: the nominal result of the operation ``G(a, \dots)``;
 - `der`: the partial derivative ``\partial G/\partial a`` of a function ``G =